andrewkibet/Jcompose/JCompose/README.md

 Behavior, and
 UI.

+Categories of Jetpack Libraries

+1. Foundation

+These libraries provide core functionalities and tools for building apps, such as backward compatibility and testing.
+Examples:

+AppCompat: Ensures backward compatibility for newer UI elements on older Android versions.

+Android KTX: Kotlin extensions that simplify Android code.

+Multidex: Helps manage multiple DEX files for apps with large codebases.

+Test libraries: Frameworks for writing unit and UI tests.

+---

+2. Architecture

+These libraries help implement MVVM and other architecture patterns to build maintainable and scalable apps.
+Examples:

+ViewModel: Stores UI-related data across configuration changes (like screen rotations).

+LiveData: An observable data holder class that updates the UI automatically.

+Room: An SQLite-based ORM library for easier database management.

+DataStore: A replacement for SharedPreferences, optimized for reactive programming.

+WorkManager: Manages background tasks and ensures they run reliably.

+---

+3. Behavior

+These libraries support common app behaviors such as notifications and permissions.
+Examples:

+Navigation: Manages in-app navigation and supports deep linking.

+Permissions: Simplifies handling runtime permissions.

+Notifications: Helps create consistent notifications across different devices.

+---

+4. UI

+These libraries simplify the creation of user interfaces and enhance the look and feel of apps.
+Examples:

+ConstraintLayout: A flexible layout for designing complex UIs.

+Compose UI: Google's modern toolkit for building native UI with declarative components.

+Fragment: Allows the use of multiple screens within a single activity.

+Paging: Efficiently loads and displays large datasets in chunks.

+---

+Advantages of Jetpack Libraries

+Backward Compatibility: Works across different Android versions.

+Modular: You can use only the libraries you need.

+Faster Development: Simplifies common tasks and reduces boilerplate code.

+Lifecycle Awareness: Integrates lifecycle-aware components for better memory management.

+Jetpack simplifies modern Android development and promotes the use of best practices like MVVM, Kotlin-first APIs, and declarative UI with Jetpack Compose.

 **Modifiers**  https://developer.android.com/jetpack/compose/modifiers#:~:text=Modifiers%20allow%20you%20to%20decorate,Add%20information%2C%20like%20accessibility%20labels <br>
 Allow you to augment or decorate Composables.
 It lets you do these  sorts of things: <br>
   1. Change the composable size, layout, shape, layout, behavior and appearance. <br>